AsimFaiaz/AsimFaiaz/README.md

 - Known for // TODO: fix later comments that age like fine wine.
 - Debugging style: add a console.log, whisper a prayer, repeat.  - Eventually will be removed Insha Allah, NOT SURE when tho.
 - Side quest: proving git push -f can be a valid problem-solving technique.
+- "A man who loves a cat is a good man; a cat who loves a man is a good man" - Just saying
 - Currently spending spare time on [Zenvestify](https://github.com/AsimFaiaz/Zenvestify)